TMLoew/refuel_app/README.md

 - **POS console + restocks** – `data/pos_runtime_log.csv` now captures each counter entry with optional per-product breakdowns and current shelf stock.
 Auto-restock preferences live in `data/restock_policy.json` and can be managed from the POS Console.
 - **Procurement autopilot** – Running the autopilot simulation inside `Home.py` or publishing a scenario from the Forecast Explorer writes to `data/procurement_plan.csv`.
 The file carries `plan_*` metadata columns (weather pattern, promo, horizon, etc.) that downstream tabs surface automatically.
 Streamlit POS events append to `data/pos_runtime_log.csv`.
 - **Price overrides** – Use the Price Manager page to edit `data/product_prices.csv` so each SKU has its own unit price.
 Those values feed into the dashboard mix snapshot, scenario allocations, and procurement exports.
+- **Config validator** – Run `python scripts/validate_configs.py` to sanity-check that mix, price, and restock files exist and contain the expected schema before deploying changes.

 ## Forecast Explorer & Scenarios

 - Dial in a scenario on `pages/2_Forecasts.py` (weather overrides, marketing boost, promo, horizon) to generate forward hourly predictions.
 Hover the ℹ️ badges beside each section to see the underlying math/formulas.
+- Enable “Use live weather API” to pull Open-Meteo’s forward forecast so the demand outlook reflects real upcoming conditions rather than just synthetic profiles.
 - Download the hourly CSV for external analysis or publish the aggregated plan directly into `data/procurement_plan.csv`.
 The “Procurement actions” expander also shows the last published plan timestamp so you know if the shared plan reflects your scenario.
 - The “Daily rollup & product mix impact” table allocates forecasted snack demand across the merchandising mix using each product’s weight, giving procurement teams a SKU-level view for the next few days.